ChenRuan/CASA0018_DeepLearning/readme.md

 ![image](https://github.com/ChenRuan/CASA0018_DeepLearning/assets/145383140/fd5310b5-923f-459f-a6d8-f90d66713c9c)

 Therefore, if I have more time, I think I can adjust the contrast, brightness and color gradation of the images acquired by OV7675 to make them closer to the real one, or change the camera; reduce the complexity of the model a bit while ensuring the accuracy of the model; and increase the dataset by adding pictures of potted plants taken from various angles.

+## Bibliography

+Bhattarai, S. (2018) New Plant Diseases Dataset, Kaggle.
+Available at: https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset (Accessed: 25 April 2024).

+Edge Impulse (no date) Getting started, Edge Impulse Documentation.
+Available at: https://edge-impulse.gitbook.io/docs (Accessed: 25 April 2024).

+## Declaration of Authorship

+I, Chen Ruan, confirm that the work presented in this assessment is my own.
+Where information has been derived from other sources, I confirm that this has been indicated in the work.